alexapostolu/night/README.md

     print(str(fib(i)) + " ");
 ```

-The [`programs`](https://github.com/alexapostolu/night/tree/main/tests/programs) directory contain simple programs written in Night, including some Harvard's [CS50](https://cs50.harvard.edu/college/2023/spring/) programs and some common Math programs.
+The [`programs`](https://github.com/alexapostolu/night/tree/main/tests/programs) directory contains sample programs written in Night.
 These programs are also used in the CI pipeline as integration tests.

 ---

 ## Build

+Dependenies,
-Dependenies, `cmake` `g++`
+* `cmake`
+* `g++` or `clang`

 First, clone the repo and move into that directory.
-Generate MinGW or Unix Makefiles using `cmake`, and then build (optionally specify a Release build with `--Release`).
+Configure `cmake` and build (optionally specify a Release build with `--Release`).
 You should then see a `night` exectuable file in the current directory.

-**Windows Build:**

 ```sh
 git clone https://github.com/alex/apostolu/night.git